ersinkoc/ersinkoc/README.md

-- 🔭 I'm just a full-stack technology person
+- 🔭 I'm a fully technology guy
-- 🌱 My main job is software development and cloud/server management
+- 🎃 My main job is cloud/server management with passion
-- 💻 I'm creating Web APIs and applications with DotNet Core
+- 💻 I'm creating Web APIs and some applications with Dotnet Core

-- 🌏 I live in Tallinn, Estonia
+ 🌏 I live in Tallinn, Estonia

-- 📫 Contact with me: ersinkoc[at]gmail.com
+ 📫 Contact with me: ersinkoc[at]gmail.com